rafurr/react-material-ui-components/README.md

 <img width="315" alt="screen shot 2016-08-31 at 6 30 27 pm" src="https://cloud.githubusercontent.com/assets/5733481/18148680/2cbf99e2-6fa9-11e6-8453-0b55db110cb5.png">

 The component below is the SpeedDial.
+There are two states of the SpeedDial.
+In its closed state, a single component, FloatingActionButton, is shown.
+Whan the user hovers over or clicks/taps on the button, one or more other FloatingActionButton are shown and can be used to execute actions.

 <img width="117" alt="screen shot 2016-08-31 at 7 42 35 pm" src="https://cloud.githubusercontent.com/assets/5733481/18150218/36e671fc-6fb3-11e6-877c-da0dbe69d5cd.png">

 React Material UI Components began life as React Slingshot.
-Over time, this project will diverge greatly from its origin, but will always appreciate the original project.
+The original project has been trimmed down, updated to the lastest repositories with additional repositories to support the material-ui project and new material-ui components addded.
+So over time, this project will diverge greatly from its origin, but will always appreciate the original project.
 React Slingshot is a comprehensive starter kit for rapid application development using React.

 Why React Slingshot?